-The HGV guidelines are supplementary to and customizations of applicable portions of the Downtown Core Area Plan (DCAP) dated September 2011.
+The guidelines contained within the UDM are supplementary to and customizations of applicable portions of the Downtown Core Area Plan (DCAP) dated September 2011.
 The UDM proposes site specific refinements to a number of DCAP strategies.

 Aerial Key Plan

 The Urban Design Objectives stated in the 2011 DCAP, are as follows: